vertica/vertica-kubernetes/DEVELOPER.md

 export OPERATOR_IMG=myrepo:5000/my-vdb-operator:latest
 ```

+In a production environment, the default tag is `latest`.
+In a Kind environment, the default tag is `kind`.

 ## Build and push the containers

 Vertica provides two container sizes:

-- Full image.
-This is the default image.
+- Full image (default image).
 - Minimal image that does not include the 240MB Tensorflow package.

-The [Makefile](./Makefile) provides make targets that build the images and push them to the Kind cluster in the current context:
+The following steps build the images and push them to the Kind cluster in the current context:

 > **NOTE**
 > Due to the size of the Vertica image, this step might take up to 10 minutes.